Revolver (1973 film): Production

 Paola Pitagora recalls how Oliver Reed always turned up drunk on set (something confirmed by director Sollima) and as a result there were often difficulties during filming - including an incident in which Reed 'under the influence' crashed a VW bus into a post and Paola Pitagora, who hit her face inside the vehicle, had to wear big sunshades for the rest of the filming to cover up her bruised eyes.

 Release

 Revolver was released in Italy on September 27, 1973 where it was distributed theatrically by Panta.
 The film grossed 477,374,000 Italian lire in Italy.

+Legacy

+The film's theme, "Un Amico", was scored by Ennio Morricone and was also featured in Quentin Tarantino's 2009 film Inglourious Basterds.